snaildos/Fifo-Browser/README.md

 [![Downloads](https://img.shields.io/github/downloads/snaildos/Fifo-Browser/total.svg?style=flat-square)](https://fifo.snaildos.com)

 Fifo is a modern web browser, built on top of modern web technologies such as `Electron` and `React` that is mean't to be secure.
-It's a more, optimized, more updated fork of Wexond.
 This browser is meant for office work, gaming, research and is a secure private browser.
 Fifo aims to be cross platform.
 FIFO (Fly In Fly Out for your data.)